squoilin/EnergyScope_open/docs/getting-started/index.md

 To start with, please:

-1. **Install AMPL**
+1. **Install Python**

+    - Version: Python 3.6 or higher.
+    - Environment: We recommend using a virtual environment to manage package dependencies.

+2. **(Optional) Install AMPL manually**

+    - This step is **only required if you plan to use EnergyScope directly with AMPL (Option A)**.
     - Visit the [AMPL webpage](https://dev.ampl.com/ampl/install.html) to download and install the appropriate version for your operating system.
     - For MacOS and Linux users, make sure to add AMPL to your system PATH.
-You can provide the path to your license file in a .env file located at the root of your project, and containing the following line: AMPL_PATH="path_to_your_license"
+You can provide the path to your license file in a `.env` file located at the root of your project, containing the following line:

-2. **Install Python**

-    - Version: Python 3.6 or higher.
-    - Environment: We recommend using a virtual environment to manage package dependencies.
+      `AMPL_PATH="path_to_your_license"`

+---

 !!! info "Options for using EnergyScope"

-	There are two options for using EnergyScope.
+	There are two options for using EnergyScope:

-    - **Option A:** Direcly using AMPL and amplpy
+    - **Option A:** Directly using AMPL and `amplpy`
     	  - Allows running any version of EnergyScope and offers full flexibility to customize inputs, constraints, or model structure.
     	  - Does **not** include built-in tools for preprocessing or postprocessing.
+    	  - Requires a manual AMPL installation.

-    - **Option B:** Using the energyscope Python Library
+    - **Option B:** Using the `energyscope` Python Library
-    	- The energyscope Python Library makes it easier to run EnergyScope models and includes helpers for postprocessing results and visualizing outputs.
+    	  - The `energyscope` Python Library makes it easier to run EnergyScope models and includes helpers for postprocessing results and visualizing outputs.
+    	  - AMPL is **automatically installed and configured** when installing the library — no manual AMPL setup is required.
     	  - May be less flexible and not compatible with all EnergyScope versions.

-	If you are not sure about which option to choose, don't worry!
+	If you are not sure which option to choose, don't worry!
 Both options will allow you to get your first results in a few minutes.

 ---

 ## Running your first model

-### Option A: Using AMPL and amplpy
+### Option A: Using AMPL and `amplpy`

 1. **Download the core version AMPL files**: